eg-nlp-community/nlp-reading-group/README.md

-# Cairo Natural Language Processing Reading group :books:
+# Egypt Natural Language Processing Reading group :books:
 Forked from [awesome-reading-group](https://github.com/hadyelsahar/awesome-reading-group)

 This is repo for weekly reading group meetings for the Egyptian NLP community.
 This reading group is organized as short 45 minute meetings once a week.
 No one is expected prepare slides and/or read the paper in depth.
 This makes it agile and highly sustainable.